rijieli/jekyll-image-set/README.md

 You can use `split` filter to turn it into array.

+> ⚠️ NOTE: the result might contain whitespace on both left and right sides, use `strip` filter to remove it.

 ```
 {%- capture img_set -%}
     {%- include image_set.html content=post.content range="all" -%}